 Belle Bassin’s interrogation of form stems from her research into, and practice of, mystical modalities.
 Her attunement to the invisible psychic forces that influence our world of bodies and objects has given her a vocabulary of shapes and structures that she processes through various mediums.
-In your place, an empty space. presents the viewer with a section of the gallery that has been energetically enduced by a shaman.
+In your place, an empty space. presents the viewer with a section of the gallery that has been energetically induced by a mystic.
 Within this charged space Bassin brings together a network of expressions that she has been psychically processing for several years.
 Central to her enquiry has been an examination of the figure eight, a loop pattern into which she shapes dirt from the TarraWarra grounds.
 The figure eight is then further presented within this charged and opened space as physical movement, smell, biological forms, spoken text and in a musical score.
 These foundations will be built on throughout the exhibition as Bassin works collaboratively to enact a series of responses including movement and film works—each of which articulate the passage of these psychic forms and forces as they have been pulled into form.

 Sound Bite (Evan Lorden, Lily Paskas, Andrew Bencina)